Nicola Adams: Amateur career

 In November 2010, Adams was victorious in the first-ever GB Amateur Boxing Championship at the Echo Arena Liverpool.
 In 2011, she won gold medals at the European Union Championships and the European Championships.
 In July 2011, the BBC included Adams in a feature on "6 Promising Britons to watch in the Olympics".

 In the 2012 Summer Olympics, Adams defeated Mary Kom from India in the Flyweight semi-final.
 She went on to defeat Chinese boxer and world number one Ren Cancan in the final to claim the first Olympic women's boxing gold medal.

-At the 2014 Commonwealth Games in Glasgow, Adams knocked out Michaela Walsh of Northern Ireland to take the gold medal in the women's flyweight division on a split decision.
+At the 2014 Commonwealth Games in Glasgow, Adams defeated Michaela Walsh of Northern Ireland to take the gold medal in the women's flyweight division on a split decision.

 At the 2016 Rio Olympic games Adams successfully defended her Olympic title, defeating Sarah Ourahmoune of France in the Final on 20 August.

 Professional career

-On 23 January 2017 it was confirmed that Adams had turned professional, having signed with promoter Frank Warren.
+On 23 January 2017, it was confirmed that Adams had turned professional, having signed with promoter Frank Warren.
 She made her debut on 8 April, scoring a four-round points decision victory against Virginia Carcamo at the Manchester Arena.

 After securing another three wins, all by technical knockout, she faced former world champion Isabel Millan for the WBO interim female flyweight title on 6 October 2018 at the Morningside Arena in Leicester.
 Fighting beyond four rounds for the first time in her career, Adams defeated Millan via ten-round unanimous decision to capture the WBO interim title.
 Two judges scored the bout 97–93 and the third scored it 96–94.
 After the win Frank Warren stated, "She is a champion, there's no going backwards, on 22nd December I'm hoping it will be for the full title".

 She was scheduled to challenge for the full world title on 8 March 2019 against reigning WBO female flyweight champion Arely Muciño at the Royal Albert Hall in London.
 However, the fight was postponed after Adams sustained an injury during training and was forced to withdraw.
 After Muciño suffered an injury during a successful defence of her title in April followed by an ankle injury sustained in a car crash, the WBO announced that Adams had been elevated from interim to full WBO champion in July 2019 due to Muciño being unable to "participate in active competition".

 The first defence of her title came against former world title challenger Maria Salinas.
 The bout took place on 27 September 2019 at the Royal Albert Hall and was aired live on BT Sport in the UK and ESPN+ in the US.
 After eleven months out of the ring, in what was the first ever female professional boxing match to be held at the Royal Albert Hall, Adams retained her title with a split draw.
 One judge scored the bout 97–93 to Adams, another scored it 96–94 to Salinas, while the third scored it even at 95–95.